Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: PROOF OF CONFIDENCE INTERVAL LEMMA

-for some $C=C(\lambda, \linku, L, 1/\epsilon, \sqrt{d}) $.
+\cref{eq:app-wid-order} is indeed true if $m\geq Ct^{6}$ for some $C=C(\lambda, \linku, L, 1/\epsilon, \sqrt{d}, \diff)$, i.e., ignoring all other parameters.
 Importantly, the required network width $\wid$ in our analysis scales more favorably with respect to $t$ compared to the condition in Eq.~(8) of \citet{ndb}.
 While their regret bound holds only under a strong overparameterization assumption where $m$ must grow at least on the order of $t^{14}$, our result remains valid under a substantially milder requirement, with $m$ only needing to grow on the order of $t^6$, thereby highlighting the theoretical advantage of our approach.